 Early Stage (Primary, Secondary, and Early-Latent Syphilis)

-Note: Patients with penicillin allergy whose compliance or follow-up cannot be ensured should be desensitized and treated with benzathine penicillin
+Note: Persons with penicillin allergy whose compliance or follow-up cannot be ensured and all pregnant women with penicillin allergy should be desensitized and treated with benzathine penicillin.

 Late-Stage (Tertiary—Cardiovascular or Gummatous Disease)

 |Key to Acronyms: BID = twice a day; CSF = cerebrospinal fluid; IM = intramuscular; IV = intraveneously; MSM = men who have sex with men; PO = orally; QID = four times a day; q(n)h = every "n" hours; U = Units|